patricks-js/jstack-my-contacts-api/README.md

 # JStack - My Contacts API

-This project shows my ability to build a RESTful API using TypeScript, PostgreSQL, and Redis.
-The API manages contacts and categories, allowing users to perform CRUD operations.
-The project includes full documentation and testing capabilities.
+This project was developed as part of the **JStack course**, which focuses on building modern web APIs with Node.js and PostgreSQL.
+However, instead of just following the default stack, I took the opportunity to **experiment with new technologies and go beyond the course material** — using tools like **Bun**, **Elysia**, and **Redis** to bring performance, modern syntax, and better developer experience to the table.

+The API manages **contacts** and **categories**, offering full CRUD operations, caching, documentation, and automated testing.

+## 🚀 What I Did Differently

+While the original course used **Node.js**, **Express**, and the `pg` library for PostgreSQL integration, I decided to refactor the entire backend with a more modern approach:

+- 🔄 **Replaced Express with Elysia**: a lightweight and high-performance web framework built on Bun, offering a better DX and faster routing.
+- 🧠 **Used Bun’s native `sql` function** instead of `pg`: reducing dependencies and improving performance by leveraging Bun’s tight PostgreSQL integration.
+- ⚡️ **Integrated Redis for caching and deletion logic**: though I’ve only scratched the surface of Redis, it already helps improve response times for repeated queries.
+- 🧪 **Set up tests using Bun’s built-in test runner**: no need for external libs like Jest or Mocha — keeping things fast and simple.
+- 📦 **Dockerized the entire environment** for portability and ease of setup.

-## Features
+## 🛠️ Features

-- **CRUD** operations for **contacts** and **categories**
+- Full **CRUD** operations for **contacts** and **categories**
-- **PostgreSQL** database integration
+- **PostgreSQL** database integration with optimized queries
-- **Redis** for caching
+- **Redis** caching layer for performance boost
-- **Docker** support for easy setup
+- **Docker** support for containerized development
-- **Swagger** documentation for API endpoints
+- **Swagger** API documentation
-- **Automated testing** with bun
+- **Automated testing** with **Bun’s native test runner**

-## Technologies Used
+## ⚒️ Technologies Used

-- **TypeScript**: For type safety and better code maintainability
-- **PostgreSQL**: As the database solution
-- **Redis**: For caching
-- **Docker**: For easy setup and deployment
-- **Swagger**: For API documentation
+- **TypeScript** – type-safe development
-- **bun**: As runtime, package manager and test runner
+- **Bun** – runtime, package manager, and test runner

-## Demonstration

-This project demonstrates my ability to:

-- Develop a RESTful API using TypeScript
+- **Elysia** – high-performance web framework
-- Integrate a PostgreSQL database with an API
+- **PostgreSQL** – relational database
-- Use Redis for caching to improve performance
+- **Redis** – simple caching layer
+- **Swagger** – auto-generated documentation
-- Use Docker for containerization
+- **Docker** – dev environment containerization

-- Document APIs with Swagger
+## 📚 What This Project Shows

+- Ability to go beyond course content and choose better-suited tools
+- Comfortable working with both relational databases and caching systems
+- Solid understanding of API design, testing, and documentation
-- Write and run comprehensive tests
+- Familiarity with containerization and project portability

-## Installation
+## 📃 Installation

 ### Prerequisites